Apply for a Public Services Network (PSN) connection compliance certificate

 2. Authentication and access control

 Sensible authentication and access control ensures your devices and services are safe against unauthorised access but that your users enjoy access to the devices and services that they need.
-When EUDs access corporate services, you can provide an appropriate level of security by requiring:
+When End User Devices (EUDs) access corporate services, you can provide an appropriate level of security by requiring:

 - user-to-device authentication